 When the need is directly related to, or is the direct result of, a developmental disability and all generic and private resources, including private medical insurance, deny a necessary service, Tri-Counties Regional Center may authorize funding for the purchase of specialized behavior intervention services recommended by the Planning Team.
 For persons with a diagnosis of Autism or Pervasive Developmental Disorder (PDD), SB 946, effective July 1, 2012, requires privately funded health insurance plans to cover behavioral intervention treatment, including applied behavioral analysis (ABA).
 Tri-Counties Regional Center staff will support the person and family through their insurance company's process for accessing SB 946 services.
-When the insurance company approves services, the Tri-Counties Regional Center service coordinator will work with the family to review the service level approved and any co-payment, or co-insurance, and/or deductible liabilities.
-In accordance with Lanterman Act 4659.1, described below, if Tri-Counties Regional Center agrees to pay any co-payments insurance, and/or deductibles for SB 946 services, such payments will be made directly to the provider, using a service code that maximizes federal funding.
-TCRC payments will be capped at a level that assures cost-effectiveness.
+When the insurance company approves services, the Tri-Counties Regional Center service coordinator will work with the family to request that the health plan waive any co-payments.
+If this is not possible, Tri-Counties Regional Center will offer to pay any co-payments for SB 946 services directly to the provider, using a service code that maximizes federal funding.
+Co-payments will be capped at a level that assures cost-effectiveness.